flowground/amazonaws-com-dms-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DescribeAccountAttributes
-### <p>Lists all of the AWS DMS attributes for a customer account.
+<blockquote><p>Lists all of the AWS DMS attributes for a customer account.
 The attributes include AWS DMS quotas for the account, such as the number of replication instances allowed.
-The description for a quota includes the quota name, current usage toward that quota, and the quota's maximum value.</p> <p>This command does not take any parameters.</p>
+The description for a quota includes the quota name, current usage toward that quota, and the quota's maximum value.</p> <p>This command does not take any parameters.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_